gahlberg/fit/README.md

 # Firewall Inspection Tester (fit)
 Author: Alex Harvey, @meshmeld""")
-Here are the Fit Files for Download and instructions below to install and run on Ubuntu 16.04 and above:
+Here are the Fit Files for Download and instructions below to install and run on Ubuntu (tested with 18.04 and 20.04):

 ### Pre-requisites to install:
     sudo apt update